 Yes, you can get a viral vector-based COVID-19 vaccine if you are pregnant or breastfeeding.
-But research shows that mRNA vaccines are the safest type of COVID-19 vaccines to get during pregnancy.
+However, research shows that mRNA vaccines are the safest type of COVID-19 vaccines to get during pregnancy.

 When you are pregnant, you have a higher risk of getting very sick from COVID-19.
-Getting a COVID-19 vaccine when you are pregnant lowers your risk of getting seriously ill from the virus.
+Getting a COVID-19 vaccine lowers your risk of getting seriously ill from the virus.